 Cacti might have a reputation for being tough and hardy, but that doesn’t mean that they can’t get sick.
 They actually have specific needs in order to thrive, such as sparse watering, well-draining cactus soil, and of course, bright light.
 Overwatering is a common problem with cacti, especially for first-time cactus owners who are used to watering plants more frequently.
 While overwatering can cause issues, this doesn't mean your cactus will instantly die if you tend to be too generous with the watering can.

-If you notice your cactus has been overwatered, don't panic!
-If you can still see signs of life, you might still be able to save it.
-Rescuing an overwatered cactus is very much a feasible undertaking.
+If you notice that your cactus has been overwatered, don't panic!
+If you can see signs of life, you might still be able to save it.
+Rescuing an overwatered cactus plant is very much a feasible undertaking.
 The process is fairly simple, but it does take patience.
 Here's what you need to know about how to fix an overwatered cactus.

 The first step is to assess how much overwatering damage you’re working with.

 Step 1: Look for brown spots on the cactus or a pungent smell coming from the soil.

 These are signs of rot and good indicators that you need to start repairing the damage.

 Step 2: Roll a thick newspaper around your plant to protect your hands from the cactus' spines.

 Wearing thick gardening gloves is also important, especially if your cactus has larger spines.

 Step 3: Remove the cactus from its pot.